okx/okexchain-docs/docs/developers/basics/json_rpc.md

 # JSON-RPC Methods

-Check the JSON-RPC methods and namespaces supported on OEC.
+Check the JSON-RPC methods and namespaces supported on OKC.

 ## Pre-requisite Readings